IBM/ansible-power-aix-oracle-dba/docs/Readme-Manage-PDB.txt

 plug_pdb: False         #Set it to True to Create a PDB from an XML file.
 Otherwise, set False.
 unplug_pdb: False       #Set it to True to Unplug a PDB to an XML file.
 Otherwise, set False.

-pdb_oradata_dest: /oradata/db122c/db122cpdb #Directory to store PDB datafiles, this needs to be created manually.
+pdb_oradata_dest: /oradata/db122c/db122cpdb #Directory to store PDB datafiles, this needs to be created manually on the target machine.
-pdb_seed_dest: /oradata/db122c/pdbseed  # PDB Seed datafiles location.
+pdb_seed_dest: /oradata/db122c/pdbseed  # PDB Seed datafiles location to replicate (location can be get from name of v$datafile)
 xml_file_dest:

 #PDB Creation Variables  [When the above "create_pdb" or "plug_pdb" are set to True]